-The National Emergency Management Organisation (NEMO) in collaboration with the International Federation of Red Cross and Red Crescent Society (IFRC), the Saint Vincent and the Grenadines Red Cross Society and the Caribbean Disaster Emergency Management Agency (CDEMA) will host an orientation workshop on the Strategic Targeting Methodology (STM) – A process for community selection for Disaster Risk Reduction Programs on Thursday 5th November.
+The National Emergency Management Organisation (NEMO) in collaboration with the International Federation of Red Cross and Red Crescent Society (IFRC), the St. Vincent and the Grenadines Red Cross Society and the Caribbean Disaster Emergency Management Agency (CDEMA) will host an orientation workshop on the Strategic Targeting Methodology (STM) – A process for community selection for Disaster Risk Reduction Programs on Thursday 5th November.

 The objectives of this orientation workshop are: